Mighty Mangroves: Survey and Preservation Initiative

 This baseline survey will show us the state of the existing site and the wildlife it supports.

-• Provide valuable information to support advocacy work in order for the protection of mangroves and other conservation strategies
+• Provide valuable information to support advocacy work that protect mangroves and other conservation strategies

 • Contribute to the value of the ecosystem amongst the community.